 How can I help this group?

-For this group of “invisible people”, low education, which determines specific beliefs about the functioning of society and finances, prevents them from achieving their goals.
+For this group of “invisible people”, low education, which determines specific beliefs regarding the functioning of society and finances, prevents them from achieving their goals.
 This leads to a negative emotional state, which does not always allow them to change the course of their lives.
 They need an external boost.

 People often choose to become invisible themselves, but even more often it is due to gaps in the social assistance system.
 The head of the Lithuanian Samaritan community notes that often state institutions that have to take care of socially vulnerable people are happy with the excellent statistics of those who apply to them, but they do not bring real benefits.

-Non-governmental organizations could play a bigger role here, but according to S. Patkauskaitė, their contribution is often underestimated.
+Non-governmental organizations might play a bigger role here, but according to S. Patkauskaitė, their contribution is often underestimated.
 According to her, it is very important to create such a system that can distinguish between “professional” applicants for state money and discover those who really need help.

 “These are people who are not used to living with an outstretched hand, often do not dare to ask for help.
 A person looking for a job, who hits a wall called “we will call you” several times in a row, closes in on himself, his self-esteem diminishes.
 Some of these people do not even apply to the Employment Service or the local authorities to receive benefits – they are ashamed.